Meet the World's Oldest Pets

 Most animal lovers have heard wild and crazy stories about pets who have lived well past their life expectancy.
 Some of us may have even met or owned the odd twenty-year-old dog or cat and called ourselves lucky, but how long can our common companions really last?
 Join me on a journey across the globe in search of only the most geriatric of pets.
 Here we shall meet some truly shocking record breakers.

 When I started looking into this record, I thought for sure the winner would be a Jack Russel or some other type of little dog.
 Actually, the current record holder for the world's oldest dog goes to an Australian Shepherd named Bluey.
-Bluey lived on a farm in Australia after he was born on the 7th of June, 1910.
+Bluey lived on a farm in Australia after he was born on June 7, 1910.

-From here he went on to live a long life with owners Les and Esma Hall, happily herding sheep for over twenty years, until his death on the 14th of November, 1939.
-Even then he didn't die naturally in his sleep, as you would expect, he passed after being put to sleep.
-He was a grand twenty-nine years and 160 days old.
+From here he went on to live a long life with owners Les and Esma Hall, happily herding sheep for over 20 years, until his death November 14, 1939.
+Even then he didn't die naturally in his sleep, as you would expect.
+Instead, he passed after being put to sleep.
+He was a grand 29 years and 160 days old.

 There may have been other dogs even older, but Bluey holds the record because his birth and death could be verified.
-I have spent some time trying to find who the current living oldest dog is, but this seems a heated and contentious issue with many of the runners-up being adopted from shelters without verifiable birth dates, all being around twenty-two years of age.
+I have spent some time trying to find who the current living oldest dog is, but this seems to be a heated and contentious issue with many of the runners-up being adopted from shelters without verifiable birth dates, all being around 22 years of age.

-Besides this, I couldn't find anything more current than 2010, which is not by any means current.
+Besides this, I couldn't find anything more current than 2010, which is very current.
 So, who has the oldest living dog?
 This question will have to go unanswered for today.

 If you thought the world's oldest dog was impressive, then you simply must meet the world's oldest cat.
 He was a domestic mix named Crème Puff.
 Crème Puff got to witness a great deal of history in his unusually long life.
-He was born August 3, 1967, and died thirty-eight years and three days later on August 6, 2005.
+He was born August 3, 1967, and he died 38 years and three days later, on August 6, 2005.

 The current living oldest cat seems to go to another Texas resident named Scooter, who is a Siamese enjoying his early thirties.
 Not only is he a record holder, but he's also an animal of great intrigue, having traveled to 45 of the 50 United States.
 He's reportedly an active cat who loves people and visiting nursing homes.

 Tish was one of those very special fish.
 He was won as a prize in a fair game in 1956.
-From here, it was Hilda Hand who took care of him for the next forty-three years.
-Tish had another fishy companion in the beginning, Tosh, but outlived him by several decades as Tosh died at nineteen years of age.
-Tish lived in a bowl in Yorkshire England and actually went gray with age turning from a vibrant orange to a gentlemanly silver.
-He died of natural causes and his owner, not surprisingly, says she has no intention of ever trying to replace him.
+From here, it was Hilda Hand who took care of him for the next 43 years.
+Tish had another fishy companion in the beginning, Tosh—but Tish outlived him by several decades as Tosh died at 19 years of age.
+Tish lived in a bowl in Yorkshire England and actually went gray with age, turning from a vibrant orange to a gentlemanly silver.
+He died of natural causes, and his owner, not surprisingly, says she has no intention of ever trying to replace him.

 The current oldest goldfish is probably Splash; another fish won at a British fairground in 1977.
 The last mention of him I could find was when he was celebrating his 38th birthday.
 No word if he's still alive or if he beat Tish's record.

-Parrots are notoriously long-lived but also horribly difficult pets.
-This means that although there are rumors of parrots living into their 100s, these birds likely went through a lot of owners; proving their age is nearly impossible.
+Parrots are notoriously long-lived but are also horribly difficult pets.
+This means that although there are rumors of parrots living past 100 years, these birds likely went through a lot of owners, which means that proving their age is nearly impossible.

 So for now, the record goes to a somewhat younger bird, Cookie the Cockatoo, who was one of the original animals at the Brookfield Zoo in Chicago when it opened in 1934.
 She outlived all the other animals and died at the age of 83 after a brief illness.